How do I connect an ODBC application to GemFire XD?

 4. In the Connect To Data page's On a server section, choose Other Databases (ODBC).

-5. In the Generic ODBC Connection dialog box, choose the ODBC-JDBC Gateway data source from the DSN list, and then click Connect.
+5. In the Generic ODBC Connection dialog box, choose the ODBC-JDBC Gateway data source from the DSN list, and then choose Connect.

-6. In the Table box, type the name of the table you want to work with and then press RETURN.
+6. In the Table box, enter the name of the table you want to work with and then press RETURN.
 For example, QUICKTABLE.

-7. Drag the table to the right hand pane.
-Click Go to Worksheet.
+7. Drag the table to the rightmost pane.
+Choose Go to Worksheet.

 8. Note the capabilities reported by Tableau for the data source, and then choose OK.

-9. Drag the Gemfire Columns from the Data pane to either the Rows or Columns boxes in the right hand pane to see your Gemfire XD data in Tableau.
+9. Drag the Gemfire Columns from the Data pane to either the Rows or Columns boxes in the rightmost pane to display your Gemfire XD data in Tableau.

-Note You will not be able to use the View Data facility in Tableau (which is a data preview tool) with Gemfire XD.
-The query that View Data generates includes a LIMIT clause, which the Gemfire XD JDBC driver does not support.
+Note You can't use the View Data facility in Tableau (which is a data preview tool) with Gemfire XD.
+The query that View Data generates includes a LIMIT clause, which the Gemfire XD JDBC driver doesn't support.